On Characterizing Potential Friends of 20: Introduction

 \section{Introduction}

-Two distinct positive integers $a$ and $b$ are said to be friendly if $I(a)=I(b)$, where $I(q)$ is the abundancy index of $q$, which is defined as $I(q)=\sigma(q)/{q}$, where $\sigma(q)$ is the sum of divisors of $q$, i.e., $\sigma(q)=\sum_{d \mid q} d$.
+Two distinct positive integers $a$ and $b$ are said to be friendly if $I(a)=I(b)$, where $I(q)$ is the abundancy index of $q$, which is defined as $I(q)=\sigma(q)/{q}$, where $\sigma(q)$ is the sum of positive divisors of $q$.
 Solitary number refers to a number that has no friends.
-A number $n$ is considered perfect if it has an abundancy index of $2$.
-A number $n$ is considered deficient or defective if its abundancy index is less than $2$.
-A number $n$ is considered to be abundant or excessive if its abundance index exceeds $2$.
-Abundency of any integer itself is an active area of research and attracted many mathematicians.
+A number $n$ is said to be perfect if it has an abundancy index of $2$.
+A number $n$ is said to be deficient or defective if its abundancy index is less than $2$.
+A number $n$ is said to be abundant or excessive if its abundance index exceeds $2$.\\ The number $10$ is the smallest known suspected solitary number.
+Various properties and constraints on a potential friend of $10$ have been explored in \cite{6,ward,8,9,10,11}, but no such number has been found.
+Moreover, $10$ is not the only suspected solitary number, several others (e.g. $14,15,20$ etc.) are known, though their status remains unresolved.
+The only large known family of solitary numbers comes from $n$ such that $\sigma(n)$ and $n$ are relatively prime.\\

-A positive integer $N>20$ is said to be a friend of $20$ if $I(N)=I(20)=21/10$.
-It is believe that whether 20 is solitary or not is as difficult as to finding odd perfect numbers.
-In this article, we prove the following results related to friends of 20: